 Sometimes travel experiences don’t have to be fun to count as our favourites.
 In fact, discomfort can make a travel experience even more memorable.

 Such was the experience of travelling Tamil Nadu, India’s southernmost state, by local bus.
 There’s no better way to become immersed in a local culture than boarding the public bus system.
+Talk about a crazy travel experience!

 In India, we were rattled, shaken and almost broken by some of our bus rides.
 But we also got to discover what normal people eat, do to pass the time, and even where they pee during a long bus ride!